 Let’s find out how my favorite form of yoga can bring more harmony into your life.

-Hi I’m Shannon Caldwell with Purple Lotus Yoga and today I want to share with you my favorite form of yoga.
+Today I want to share with you my favorite form of yoga.
 And how it can help you to declutter and organize.

 My favorite form of yoga is known as kriya yoga.
 You might already be familiar with the practice if you’ve been studying the eight limbs of yoga.